he human touch.

 Then, in 1979, I landed at San Francisco General Hospital.

-Coming Face-to-Face With a Crisis
+Coming Face-to-Face With the AIDS Crisis

 The first person I knew with AIDS was my roommate.
 He had been very ill for a few days, and I came home from work one evening to find him on the floor in our hallway, delirious.
 We had been talking a lot about the disease because it was just starting to make headlines—and I had a feeling that's what he had.